CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

 ### Flag 5

-Having access to the *stallman* user; we can locate, via recursive search, and troubleshoot the malfunctioning bash script, then execute it.
+With access to the *stallman* user, we conducted a recursive search to locate the malfunctioning bash script.

 *Illustration of the Recursive Search results.*
 ![chrome_6T3ZYZVMup](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/9a93ce14-2ae4-431a-9b97-ece5cc75a22e)